 Prolonged steroid use alters brain function and leads to addictive behaviors, including cravings and withdrawal symptoms when trying to quit.
 Studies from the National Institute on Drug Abuse (NIDA) titled “Anabolic Steroids and Other Appearance and Performance Enhancing Drugs (APEDs)” suggest that individuals who misuse anabolic steroids develop tolerance, requiring higher doses to achieve the same effects, a hallmark of addiction.
 Withdrawal symptoms, such as mood swings, depression, and fatigue, further complicate the cessation process, making it challenging for athletes to quit without structured treatment or support.

-Can Anabolic Steroid Increase the Risk of Addiction to Other Steroids?
+Can Anabolic Steroids Increase the Risk of Addiction to Other Steroids?

 Yes, anabolic steroids can increase the risk of addiction to other steroids and related substances.
 Once individuals develop a tolerance to anabolic steroids, they begin seeking additional substances to maintain the effects, such as muscle growth and strength enhancement.
 This leads to using higher doses or adding new steroids, intensifying the cycle of dependence.
 The psychological drive to sustain enhanced physical appearance or performance fuels experimentation with a variety of steroids, resulting in polysubstance use.